 A Note on Washing Up Liquid

-If you use regular washing up liquid or any other liquid soap, make sure you pour your used water down the grey-waste drain, and not into the bushes, and definitely not into any stream.
+If you use regular washing-up liquid or any other liquid soap, pour your used water down the grey-waste drain, not into the bushes, nor into any stream.
 This will contaminate the environment.

 You can get biodegradable washing up liquid of course, which more environmentally friendly.